Hackerjedi666/CybersecNotes/examNotes/cloudNotes/Cloudpractionar.md

 ## Security

 If you wanna go into detail about cloud security you can check out the notes i am gonna make in **cloudsecurity** folder

+# Virtualization

+When we are dealing with virtual machines most of the time we are dealing with something called **Hypervisor**.
+Hypervisor is something that is installed on to your computer which deals with everything realated to virtualization.
+All the virtual machines are installed on it and hypervisor make sure to deal with all the hardware related things for them.